dotruby/railsboot/README.md

 <%= render Railsboot::BadgeComponent.new { "My badge"} %>
 ```

-or with the integrated helper
+or with the integrated component helper

 ```erb
 <%= railsboot_badge { "My badge"} %>